Meister Psychology Team

 Dr. Jessica Meister

 Dr. Jessica Meister is a clinical neuropsychologist based in New York City specializing in the evaluation of children, adolescents, and young adults.
-Her passion lies in helping individuals with academic, attentional, social-emotional, and/or occupational difficulties to identify and address these challenges through validated psychological assessment, clinical interactions, therapeutic feedback, and educational advocacy.
+She is passionate about helping individuals navigate academic, attentional, social-emotional, and occupational challenges through validated psychological assessment, therapeutic feedback, and educational advocacy.

-Dr. Meister graduated from Emory University with a Bachelor of Arts in Psychology and Spanish.
-She subsequently obtained her Doctorate in School-Clinical Child Psychology from the Ferkauf Graduate School of Psychology of Yeshiva University.
-Dr. Meister completed her postdoctoral fellowship in pediatric neuropsychology at the Center for Attention and Learning at Lenox Hill Hospital – Northwell Health.
+Dr. Meister earned her Bachelor of Arts in Psychology and Spanish from Emory University and her Doctorate in School-Clinical Child Psychology from the Ferkauf Graduate School of Psychology at Yeshiva University.
+She completed her postdoctoral fellowship in pediatric neuropsychology at the Center for Attention and Learning at Lenox Hill Hospital – Northwell Health.

 -